 - 4.5 tbsp (80ml) olive oil plus extra for frying

-When the eggplant has cooled add a layer of the eggplant slices on a serving plate or bowl.
-Drizzle over 1 tbsp of the marinade then continue until all the slice and marinade has been used up.
+- When the eggplant has cooled add a layer of the eggplant slices on a serving plate or bowl.
+Drizzle over 1 tablespoon of the marinade then continue until all the slice and marinade has been used up.
 If there is extra marinade left, pour it over the final layer.